graalvm/graal-languages-demos/graaljs/graaljs-spring-boot-d3/README.md

 ## SVG Server-Side Rendering with Spring Boot and GraalJS

-This project is a Spring Boot application that uses [GraalJS](https://www.graalvm.org/javascript/) to render [this chord diagram](https://observablehq.com/@d3/chord-diagram/2) using [D3.js](https://d3js.org/what-is-d3) on the server.
+This Spring Boot application uses [GraalJS](https://www.graalvm.org/javascript/) to render [this chord diagram](https://observablehq.com/@d3/chord-diagram/2) with [D3.js](https://d3js.org/what-is-d3) on the server.

-Since D3.js typically runs in a browser environment, this project uses [linkedom](https://www.npmjs.com/package/linkedom/) to simulate a minimal Document Object Model (DOM) inside the JavaScript context, allowing D3.js to render SVG elements.
+Because D3.js typically runs in a browser, use [linkedom](https://www.npmjs.com/package/linkedom/) to simulate a minimal Document Object Model (DOM) inside the JavaScript context.
+This lets D3.js render SVG elements.

-The JavaScript code responsible for generating the SVG is written in modern ES6 syntax and bundled using [Webpack](https://webpack.js.org/).
+Write the JavaScript code that generates the SVG in modern ES6 syntax and bundle it with [Webpack](https://webpack.js.org/).

-This bundle includes D3.js and the DOM simulation logic, and is executed on the Java backend using [GraalVM Polyglot API](https://www.graalvm.org/latest/reference-manual/embed-languages/).
+This bundle includes D3.js and the DOM simulation logic, and you can execute it on the Java backend using the [GraalVM Polyglot API](https://www.graalvm.org/latest/reference-manual/embed-languages/).

-Once the SVG is rendered, it is extracted as a string and passed to the server-side view layer [Thymeleaf](https://www.thymeleaf.org/), enabling the client to receive a fully-rendered SVG, with no need for client-side rendering or JavaScript execution.
+After rendering the SVG, the server extracts it as a string and passes it to the [Thymeleaf](https://www.thymeleaf.org/) view layer.
+The client receives a fully rendered SVG, with no need for client-side rendering or JavaScript execution.

 ---